Mehdi-Sokhanvar/Learnova/README.md

 ## 🐛 Issue Tracking
 📌 Report bugs or suggest features via GitHub Issues

+---

-📄 License
+## 📄 License
-Distributed under the MIT License.
-See LICENSE file for more information.
+This project is licensed under the MIT License – see the LICENSE.txt file for details.

+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, as long as you include the original copyright and license.

 Connect with us: